eurus13/T440P-32GB/README.md

-Action:
+##Action:
 I have changed the files decompiled assembly files, but have put them back into assembly or binary.

-P.S. the docs folder is loaded with gathered info that makes reference to obscure codes and settings related to the MRC and MC (Memory
+P.S. the docs folder is loaded with gathered info that makes reference to obscure codes and settings related to the MRC and MC

 [1]
 [Intel Specsheet](https://ark.intel.com/content/www/us/en/ark/products/75117/intel-core-i7-4700mq-processor-6m-cache-up-to-3-40-ghz.html)